-- A. Except for the following items, the parent company only financial statements have been prepared under the historical cost convention: - (a) Financial assets and financial liabilities (including derivative instruments) at fair value through profit or loss. - (b) Financial assets at fair value through other comprehensive income. - B. The preparation of parent company only financial statements in conformity with the Regulations Governing the Preparation of Financial Reports by Securities Issuers requires the use of certain critical accounting estimates.
-It also requires management to exercise its judgement in the process of applying the Company's accounting policies.
-The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the parent company only financial statements are disclosed in Note 5.
+- A. Except for the following items, the consolidated financial statements have been prepared under the historical cost convention: - (a) Financial assets and financial liabilities (including derivative instruments) at fair value through profit or loss. - (b) Financial assets at fair value through other comprehensive income. - B. The preparation of financial statements in conformity with IFRSs requires the use of certain critical accounting estimates.
+It also requires management to exercise its judgement in the process of applying the Group's accounting policies.
+The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in Note 5.